Farama-Foundation/Shimmy/README.md

 pip install shimmy
 ```
 Out of the box, Shimmy doesn't install any of the dependencies required for the environments it supports.
-To install them, you'll have to install the optional dependencies.
+To install them, you'll have to install the optional extras.
-The list of dependencies are as follows:
+The list of extras are as follows:

 ### OpenAI Gym
 ```